Gliptal/TPW-Settings/README.md

 - MAIN WINDOW:
   - Shows the collection of all available TPW Mods
-  - The colored column to the left of every mod button acts as a quick reference to the state of the mod (green: enabled | red: disabled)
+  - The colored semaphore to the left of every mod button acts as a quick reference to the state of the mod (green: enabled | red: disabled)
+  - Clicking on the semaphore instantly toggles the state of the mod
   - Clicking on a mod button will open the relevant mod window
   - Each mod button has tooltips available on mouse hover, with a quick description of the mod itself